opiter09/FF1-FFC-Chunk-Manager/README.md

 decompMoves.bat then combines the chunks into a big file, and splits that file back apart into the _Decompressed files.
 From here you can drag-and-drop attack_defs onto MARtool-C.bat and voila!
 You now have a new version of the file with your edit(s).

-Similarly, to edit move descriptions, MARtool text_attack_info, then do basically the same as above but for the Move Descriptions folder here.
+Similarly, to edit move descriptions, MARtool text_attack_information (NOT text_attack_info), then do basically the same as above but for the Move Descriptions folder here.

 The reason all this has to exist is that the location of key data (status effect, FP cost, etc.) is *very* inconsistent within each "chunk."
 So I cannot simply make a
 GUI to do the work for you.